- November 2025: The number of plaintiffs in the social media harm MDL, which includes Snapchat claims, rose to 2,172.

 Have any Snapchat class action lawsuits been filed?

-Yes, but it wasn't related to mental health or social media addiction.
+Yes, but this case wasn't related to mental health or social media addiction.
 In May 2022, a class action lawsuit against Snap Inc. (Boone, et al. v.
 Snap Inc.) was filed in Illinois.
 The lawsuit alleged that Snapchat collected facial recognition data with its filters and lenses, but didn’t tell users about the collection or get permission first.
-Snap agreed to a settlement, so the class action lawsuit did not go to trial.
+Snap agreed to a settlement, so this case did not go to trial.

 Our Snapchat litigation experience